vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/2-llm-usage-control.md

 ## 🚨 Understanding Hallucinations

-LLMs sometimes **hallucinate** — confidently generate text that's incorrect or fictional.
+Sometimes, language models **make things up** — they sound confident but give you answers that are false or even fictional.
+This is called a **hallucination**.

-Why it happens:
+Why does it happen?
-- They optimize for coherence, not factual accuracy
-- They don't "know" facts—they predict likely token sequences

-Mitigation tips:
+- The model isn’t checking facts — it’s just guessing the next most likely token.
+- It doesn’t know what’s real.
+It only knows what *sounded* common in its training data.

+👻 You might ask for a real citation, and it could invent a document that looks good but doesn’t exist.

+### How can we reduce hallucinations?
-- Include accurate facts in the prompt
+- Give the model real, accurate facts inside the prompt.
-- Use guardrails (see below)
+- Add guardrails to catch false claims before they reach users. (see below)
-- Add retrieval or validation layers
+- Use tools that add “retrieval” — like pulling info from a trusted database or website.

+Let’s explore this with a quick quiz:

 <!-- 🚨 Hallucination – realistic prevention options -->
 <div style="background:linear-gradient(135deg,#e8f2ff 0%,#f5e6ff 100%);padding:20px;border-radius:10px;margin:20px 0;border:1px solid #d1e7dd;">